-Lamb Lakes Professional Review and Guide
+Lamb Lakes Professional Guide

 "Just before arrival you might say, “What a bummer.”
 That’s because the last mile is extremely rocky and impossible for horse travel.
 The trail begins on State Route 96, just before arriving at Browne Lake.
 Follow the West Fork trail 5.5 miles south, then drop over the ridge 1 mile west to Bummer Lake.